-- The 45MHz mixer (not on CW but on SSB) may easily be over-driven causing unwanted spurs on all bands 15m and above.
-You must ensure that the audio level on transmit is as low as practicable to avoid this problem.
-No simple solution has yet been identified.
+- The 45MHz mixer (on SSB mode only) may easily be over-driven.
+This causes unwanted spurs on all bands 15m and above.
+A simple fix is now available that involves replacing two inductors around the 45MHz filter.
+You should also ensure that the audio level on transmit is as low as practicable to avoid this problem.

 Other weaknesses that you should know about include:

-- The transceiver does not come with any form of warranty.
+- The transceiver comes with absolutely no warranty.
 However, there is a very supportive community only too willing to help someone encountering difficulties in getting the rig working.
 Most people have no problems with getting their rig up and running.
 A small number of purchasers encounter issues, that are either of their own making (assembly errors), or as a result of shipping damage, particularly toroid windings.
 If your rig doesn’t work, join the BITX20 email group and explain your problems.